Probabilistic motion planning for non-Euclidean and multi-vehicle problems: Applications

-The distinction between the three choreographies is apparent in the speed profiles\footnote{Note that the choreographies are parametrized such that the faster car is always moving at the maximum allowed speed, which does \emph{not} correspond to a unit-speed parametrization in the $\ell^p$ metric.} seen in (b,d,f) in Figure \ref{fig:twocar_norms}.
-Observe that: \begin{itemize} \item the $\ell^\infty$ planner provides the fastest choreography (12.3s), since the $\ell^\infty$ cost of the choreography corresponds exactly to the time required to traverse it; while the $\ell^2$ and $\ell^1$ choreographies take longer to traverse (12.9s and 15s, respectively), \item the $\ell^1$ planner provides the smallest total amount of motion (152.4cm total), since the $\ell^1$ cost computes the total travel distance for both vehicles; while the $\ell^2$ and $\ell^\infty$ choreographies have longer total travel distance (158.5cm and 158.6cm, respectively), \item the speeds of the two cars are highly matched in the $\ell^\infty$ case, which prioritizes joint motion, and is highly varying in the $\ell^1$ case, which prioritizes individual motion; with $\ell^2$ motion providing a middle ground. \end{itemize} The simulations thus illustrate the fact that the $p$ value in the $\ell^p$ metric provides a way to choose the extent to calibrate the planner to the designer's preference in the tradeoff between fastest-motion or shortest-total-motion choreographies.
+The distinction between the three multi-trajectories is apparent in the speed profiles\footnote{Note that the multi-trajectories are parametrized such that the faster car is always moving at the maximum allowed speed, which does \emph{not} correspond to a unit-speed parametrization in the $\ell^p$ metric.} seen in (b,d,f) in Figure~\ref{fig:twocar_norms}.
+We note that: \begin{itemize} \item the $\ell^\infty$ planner provides the fastest multi-trajectory (12.3s), since the $\ell^\infty$ cost of the multi-trajectory corresponds exactly to the time required to traverse it; while the $\ell^2$ and $\ell^1$ multi-trajectories take longer to traverse (12.9s and 15s, respectively), \item the $\ell^1$ planner provides the smallest total amount of motion (152.4cm total), since the $\ell^1$ cost computes the total travel distance for both vehicles; while the $\ell^2$ and $\ell^\infty$ multi-trajectories have longer total travel distance (158.5cm and 158.6cm, respectively), \item the speeds of the two cars are highly matched in the $\ell^\infty$ case, which prioritizes joint motion, and is highly varying in the $\ell^1$ case, which prioritizes individual motion; with $\ell^2$ motion providing a middle ground. \end{itemize} The simulations thus illustrate the fact that the $p$ value in the $\ell^p$ metric provides a way to choose the extent to calibrate the planner to the designer's preference in the tradeoff between fastest-motion or shortest-total-motion multi-trajectories.